anthonyjdella/twilio-quest-booth-mission/README.md

 Here are instructions that should help guide you through the prep to run TQ at the booth.

 ### Prep
+> Before starting, open the file, `~/Library/Application Support/TwilioQuest/config.json` and add an env file to line 64.
+The variable name is `TQ_BOOTH_MISSION_PASSCODE` and the value is `Super Secret Passcode`.

 To run this custom extension at the booth you will need to have 2 or 3 windows open:
 - Window running TwilioQuest, with the Booth Mission, already loaded
 - Use the demo user to log into the Twilio Console and open the [Active Numbers](https://www.twilio.com/console/phone-numbers/) (and buy a number) or the [Buy Numbers](https://www.twilio.com/console/phone-numbers/search) page.